prody/ProDy-website/tutorials/mech_stiff/sm.rst

    showMechStiff(stiffness, calphas, cmap='jet_r')

-Note that 'jet_r' will reverse the colormap of image map which will be similar to coloring method of VMD_ program.
+Note that 'jet_r' is the reverse of the jet colormap and is similar to the default coloring method of the VMD_ program.

-The mean values of the mechanical stiffness matrix for each residue can be calculated using :meth:`showMeanMechStiff` function where the secoundary structure of the protein is drawn using header information.
+The mean values of the mechanical stiffness matrix for each residue can be calculated using the :meth:`showMeanMechStiff` function where the secoundary structure of the protein is drawn using header information.

 .. ipython:: python